 A study by Atlassian suggests that 61% of the respondents say DevOps has managed to produce high-quality deliverables.

-DevSecOps is a similar amalgamation of practices and includes fusing security from the beginning till the last phase of software development.
-In other words, Security is not an after-thought, with DevSecOps, you would have a rapid-release cycle with tight security in place.
+DevSecOps is a similar practice to DevOps which is fused with security from the beginning till the last phase of software development.
+In other words, Security activities becomes proactive than a reactive process.

 They are routines, or functions, that are defined to perform a specific task.